Disastrous opening inning wastes Omar Narvaez’s big day in Mariners’ in 7-4 loss to Oakland

 And things got worse before they got better.
 Oakland shortstop Marcus Semien led off the second inning with a solo homer to left field.

 But that’s when Mariners catcher Omar Narvaez got going.
 The 27-year-old Seattle backstop produced a hit and an RBI in each of his first four at-bats on Sunday.
 He launched solo homers in the second and eighth innings and added RBI singles in the fourth and sixth.

-It was the first multi-homer game of Narvaez’s career.
+It was the first multi-homer game of Narvaez’s career — and likely not the last.

+“Omar can really hit,” Servais said.
+“He’s certainly earned everybody’s respect in the batter’s box there, and he makes good adjustments.
+We see him take balls the other way.
+He’s a really good low-ball hitter, and he can get the ball in the air.
+Really good first half by him.
+We’ve seen more power than we were expecting.
+There’s a lot of positives there offensively for Omar.”

+Added Narvaez: “Honestly I was not trying to do too much.
+I was trying to keep it simple, hit the ball … and everything happened.”

-And it was wasted.
-The same goes for LeBlanc, who entered the game with a 3-0 record and a 3.31 ERA in six relief appearances behind a Mariners opener this season.
+Unfortunately, everything didn’t happen for anybody else.
+Seattle failed to adequately support LeBlanc, who entered the game with a 3-0 record and a 3.31 ERA in six relief appearances behind a Mariners opener this season.
 (Consider, by comparison, that LeBlanc is 2-2 with a 6.99 ERA in six starts.)
 The 34-year-old veteran lefty surrendered just three hits and one earned run in 6.2 innings on Sunday.
 In his last 18 innings, LeBlanc has allowed a grand total of 12 hits and three earned runs.

+But, if you’re trying to pinpoint his progress, LeBlanc said that the opener isn’t everything.

+“I think most of the time I’m facing (opposing teams’ best hitters) three times anyway.
+It’s just a little later in the ballgame, I guess,” LeBlanc said.
+“But give me the ball, I’ll throw it.
+If you tell me I’m done, I’m done.
+That’s my job.”

-But when LeBlanc left, Oakland pounced.
-Center fielder Ramon Laureano took a hanging 85 mph slider from Mariners reliever Matt Wisler and wrapped a solo homer around the foul pole in left field to extend the lead to 7-3 in the eighth inning.
+LeBlanc did his job.
+But when he left, Oakland pounced.
+Center fielder Ramon Laureano took a hanging 85 mph slider from Mariners reliever Matt Wisler and (allegedly) wrapped a solo homer around the foul pole in left field to extend the lead to 7-3 in the eighth inning.

+“Yeah, that’s a horrible call,” he said.
+“I know replay was put in for really two reasons — the catch if guys are diving for balls, and the boundary calls.
+That should not be missed.
+On the field it’s tough.
+I get it.
+But when you look at it on replay, that should not be missed.
+That’s a bad call.”

-For the middling Mariners, Narvaez’s offense wasn’t enough.
-After he struck out swinging for the third time in the bottom of the eighth inning, designated hitter Daniel Vogelbach turned, spit out his gum and angrily walloped it with his bat.
+For the middling Mariners, the calls never came, and Narvaez’s offense wasn’t enough.
+After he struck out swinging for the third time in the bottom of the eighth inning, all-star designated hitter Daniel Vogelbach turned, spit out his gum and angrily walloped it with his bat.

 It was the best contact he made all day.